SumoLogic/sumologic-kubernetes-collection/deploy/docs/v1_migration_doc.md

 ### Breaking Changes
 - The use of environment variables to set configs has been removed to avoid the extra layer of indirection and confusion.
 Instead, configs will be set directly within the Fluentd pipeline.
 - `kubernetesMeta` and `kubernetesMetaReduce` have been removed from `logs.kubernetes.sumologic.filter.conf` of the Fluentd pipeline for the same reason as above (Helm users)
 - Similarly `addStream` and `addTime` (default values were `true`) have been removed from `logs.kubernetes.sumologic.filter.conf` of the Fluentd pipeline; the default behavior will remain the same.
 To preserve the behavior of `addStream = false` or `addTime = false`, you can add:
 ```yaml
 <filter containers.**>
   @type record_modifier
   remove_keys stream,time
 </filter>
 ```
-above the output plugin section [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/release-v1.0.0/deploy/kubernetes/fluentd-sumologic.yaml.tmpl#L251)
+above the output plugin section [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/release-v1.0/deploy/kubernetes/fluentd-sumologic.yaml.tmpl#L251)
 - The Fluentd deployments have been changed to **statefulsets** to support the use of **persistent volumes**.
 This will allow better buffering behavior.
 They also now include `“fluentd”` in their names.
 This is a breaking change for non-Helm users as the deployments will not be cleaned up upon upgrade, leading to duplicate events (logs and metrics will not experience data duplication).
 - The unified Fluentd `statefulsets` have been split into set of two different Fluentd's, one for `logs` and the other one for `metrics`.
 - We now support the collection of renamed metrics (for Kubernetes version `1.17+`).
 ### How to upgrade for Non-helm Users
-#### 1. Tear down existing Fluentd, Prometheus, Fluentbit resources
+#### 1. Tear down existing Fluentd, Prometheus, Fluent Bit resources
 Run the commands mentioned [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/master/deploy/docs/Non_Helm_Installation.md#tear-down) to delete the respective resources.

-#### 2. Deploy Fluentd, Fluentbit and Prometheus again with the version 1.0.0 yaml
+#### 2. Deploy Fluentd, Fluent Bit and Prometheus again with the version 1.0.0 yaml
 Follow the below steps to deploy new resources.
 ##### 2.1 Deploy Fluentd
 - Non-Helm users who have made changes to configs in the [environment variable sections](#https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/release-v0.17/deploy/kubernetes/fluentd-sumologic.yaml.tmpl#L627-L678) of the `fluentd-sumologic.yaml` file will need to move those config changes directly into the Fluentd pipeline.